top of page

 • Mast cell activation which may for people with IBS increase intestinal permeability and pain perception.
 This proposal is based on evidence identifying increased intestinal permeability in people with IBS compared with controls (4), a higher density of mast cells in the intestinal mucosa of people with IBS and their co-location with nerve endings, and a role of mast cells in modulating intestinal permeability in IBS (9,11).
 It is thought that salicylates may activate mast cells by means independent of IgE (12).

 Intolerance to food chemicals can occur at any age.
 The prevalence of chemical intolerance is not known- it is thought that 10% of the population may have food chemical intolerance.
-A recent Japanese study indicated a prevalence of 7.5% in adults.

 Only a carefully constructed Diagnostic Elimination Diet complete with food chemical challenges can help pin point your particular sensitivities.
-Find out more about the Diagnostic Elimination Diet for Food Chemicals.
+Find out more about the Elimination Diet for Food Chemicals.

 REFERENCES